learn-co-curriculum/dsc-obtaining-your-data/README.md

 ## Merging Data

-Recall that you can also join data from multiple tables in SQL.
+Recall, that you can also join data from multiple tables in SQL.

 ```python